Relative Phase Equivariant Deep Neural Systems for Physical Layer Communications: Results

 Finally, we plotted the mean BER across the curve for all models compared to the size of the model in Figure~\ref{fig:ber_pareto_front}.
 There are multiple interesting observations to take from this figure.
 First, we see that both ConvNeXt (0.5) and ConvNeXt-$C_5$ (0.5) are (significantly) better in terms of mean BER at similar parameter sizes compared to the DeepRx model.
 What is also interesting is that ConvNeXt-$C_5$ (1) is similar in mean BER compared to ConvNeXt (0.5), despite having almost $4$ times fewer parameters, with ConvNeXt-$C_5$ (1) achieving a (nonsignificantly) lower mean BER.
 As the inclusion of $\mathbb{T}$ equivariance induces an extra computation that scales linearly with the size of the discrete group, this result is highly interesting.
+We also included smaller versions of DeepRx, named DeepRx (2) and DeepRx (4).
+We see that the difference between DeepRx (2) and ConvNeXt (1) is larger than between DeepRx and ConvNeXt (0.5).
+This difference is even greater between ConvNeXt (2) and DeepRx (4).
+This demonstrates that ConvNeXt scales more gracefully in low-parameter regimes.
 Further, we see that depth reduction is a less efficient way to reduce the size of the deep neural receiver than channel width reduction, especially for smaller models.
 Finally, we see that ConvNeXt (4) is fully unable to converge, and we therefore chose to display it as a vertical line.
-Overall, we can see from the figure that incorporating $C_5$-equivariance provides significant mean BER improvements at all tested model sizes.
+Overall, we can see from the figure that the incorporation of the $C_5$-equivariance provides significant mean BER improvements at all the sizes of the models tested.